aktcope4066/semGroup18/use-cases/usecase05.md

 ### Trigger

-*A request for a report of the top most N populated counties in the world  is made by a Human Settlement Researcher.*
+*A request for a report of the top most n populated counties in the world  is made by a Human Settlement Researcher.*

 ## MAIN SUCCESS SCENARIO

 1. The Human Settlement Researcher requests the information from the system.
-2. The system generates a report of the compiled data of the top most N populated counties.
+2. The system generates a report of the compiled data of the top most n populated counties.
 3. The researcher reviews the complete report.

 ## EXTENSIONS